 - August 2025: I became full professor.

 Between steps 3 and 4, I applied twice for a five-year professorship.
 I didn’t get it the first time but applied again the following year and got it.
-This professorship carries a research fund that has enabled my research at many archives towards my “big book” project.
+This professorship carries a research fund that has enabled visits to many archives towards my “big book” project.

 Shortly before I entered the tenure track, I was offered the choices of a four-year, five-year, or the standard six-year track when applying for tenure.
 I chose five years.
 This decision was easy to make.
 But the next decision, whether to apply for early promotion to full, was a lot tougher to make.
 I went back-and-forth during Summer 2024, and only decided to go for it six weeks before the application deadline.
 How come?

 The main reason was whether I had “enough” to make a run at accelerated promotion.
-As a colleague in the know once said it, you can submit an identical application in your fifth year or sixth year, but the Rank, Tenure, and Promotion Committee (RTP) would scrutinize your fifth-year application a lot harder just because it’s a year early.
+As a colleague in the know once put it, you can submit an identical application in your fifth year or sixth year, but the Rank, Tenure, and Promotion Committee (RTP) would scrutinize your fifth-year application a lot harder just because it’s a year early.
 For this reason, it’s essential to gain a clear-eyed idea on whether you have more than enough to justify applying for early promotion.
 In my mind, I may think I have enough.
-But RTP members may not look at my record in the same way as I do, and at least some members may very well judge it insufficient.
+But RTP members may not look at my record in the same way as I do.
+It’s always possible that some members may judge it (with good reason) to be insufficient.

 Whether you’d decide to apply early, I have three recommendations.

-First, evaluate carefully your accomplishments since tenure and measure it according to the best of your knowledge on expectations for accelerated promotion to full.
-At Seaver College, the undergraduate school of Pepperdine University, teaching expected to count for 50% of your accomplishments while scholarship and service for 25% each.
-Given the weight of teaching at my institution, a middle-of-the road record on teaching wouldn’t cut it.
-This is especially true because one-year early promotion expects you to be ranked among the top 10% in one of these three categories and the top 25% in each of the other categories.
+First, evaluate carefully your accomplishments since tenure and measure it according to the best of your knowledge about expectations for accelerated promotion.
+At Seaver College, the undergraduate school of Pepperdine University, teaching is expected to count for 50% of your accomplishments while scholarship and service for 25% each.
+Given the weight of teaching at my institution, a middling record on teaching wouldn’t cut it.
+This is especially true because one-year early promotion expects your record to be ranked among the top 10% in one of those three categories and the top 25% in each of the other categories.
 (For a two-year early promotion, the expectation is top 10% in all three categories.)

 Obviously, I wouldn’t have applied if I didn’t think my record was enough.
 In particular, I believed that my record of service, especially service to the profession, was in the top 10%.
-My service to Pepperdine, I judged, wasn’t shabby, but it was the service to the profession that my application should highlight and explain the most.
-In addition, I saw that my tenure application didn’t do as good of a job in explaining the significance of my scholarship.
-I thought more carefully about how to explain it this time, and ended up characterizing it as “pioneering scholarship.”
-Lastly, the beginning of my tenure coincided with the pandemic, and I knew that the application would need to explain my achievement amidst the uniqueness of Zoom pedagogy.
+My service to Pepperdine, I thought, wasn’t shabby, but it was the service to the profession that my application should highlight and explain the most.
+In addition, I recognized that my tenure application didn’t do as good of a job in explaining the significance of my scholarship.
+(I saw it from RTP’s and the college dean’s tenure letters.)
+I thought more carefully about how to explain better this time, and ended up characterizing it as “pioneering scholarship.”
+Lastly, the beginning of my tenure coincided with the pandemic, and I knew that the application would need to explain well my pedagogical accomplishments during Zoom.

 My second recommendation is to meet with your department chair and the dean of your college/school.
 (At my institution, they would be my divisional dean and the dean of Seaver College.)
-It should also help to pick the brain of the current RTP chair (and/or the previous chair).
-Ask them about their experiences on early promotion, and describe to them, if in broad strokes, your accomplishments since the promotion to associate professor.
+It helps to pick off the brains of the current RTP chair (and/or the previous one).
+Ask them about their experiences on early promotion, and describe to them your accomplishments since the promotion to associate professor.
 Generally speaking, these deans and chairs are seasoned with these sorts of things.
-Having seen enough applications for promotion, they should be in a good position to provide helpful feedback.
-Weigh your record along with their feedback, and I think that you get a good sense about what to do.
+Having seen plenty of applications for promotion, they should be in a good position to provide helpful feedback.
+Weigh your record and readjust the aforementioned self-evaluation in light of their feedback, and I think that you get a good sense about what to do.

 This recommendation is similar to one of the suggestions from the article in the Chronicle of Higher Education linked above: